 - FirstOntario reserves the right, at its sole discretion, to suspend, disqualify, limit or revoke this Offer to any Account holder it finds or believes to be manipulating or otherwise abusing the process, fairness or integrity of this offer.

 Tax-Free Savings Account (TFSA)

-A Tax-Free Savings Account (TFSA) is a simple investment option designed to help you save money.
-It lets you save your after-tax income and pay no further taxes on those funds or their investment returns.
+A Tax-Free Savings Account (TFSA) lets you save your after-tax income and pay no further taxes on those funds or the investment returns.

 You should think of a TFSA if...

 - You need a down payment for a home or vehicle (a TFSA withdrawal doesn’t have to be repaid)

 - You just want to put some money on the side

 - You need access to your savings before retirement

 - You’re retired and you need a tax-free place to save